brownplt/B2T2/InterestingOrIllustrativeUses.md

-[TODO: KC: what is a reasonable program for each of the following programming problem?
-I might be biased because I am designing the Core API.
-I can be unawarely affacted by the limitation of the APIs.]

 ## randomRows

 This example defines a function that randomly sample rows of a table.
 This function might be interesting when working with tidy tables, where each row is one observation.